 | Maintenance | Updating, monitoring, and improving the software |

-This structured lifecycle helps development teams maintain clarity, accountability, and efficiency throughout the software creation process.
+This structured lifecycle improves clarity, accountability, and efficiency throughout the development process.

-The widespread adoption of cloud computing, artificial intelligence, and distributed systems has further emphasized the importance of organized development processes.
+The adoption of cloud computing, AI, and distributed systems further emphasizes organized development processes.

 Growth of DevOps and Continuous Integration

-Artificial intelligence tools have increasingly supported coding, debugging, and system design.
-AI-assisted programming environments help developers identify errors and optimize code structure during development phases.
+AI tools now assist in coding, debugging, and system design.
+AI-assisted environments help developers optimize code and identify errors early, improving productivity.

 Expansion of Secure Development Practices

-Security testing, vulnerability scanning, and penetration testing are integrated into early development phases rather than being performed only after deployment.
+Cybersecurity awareness has increased, leading to adoption of Secure SDLC practices.
+Security testing, vulnerability scanning, and penetration testing are integrated into early development phases.

 Growth of Cloud-Native Development

-Cloud-native development continues to expand in 2024 and 2025, encouraging developers to design applications that run efficiently on cloud infrastructure.
-Container technologies and microservices architectures support scalable application deployment across distributed environments.
+Cloud-native design encourages scalable applications on cloud infrastructure.
+Containerization and microservices architectures support deployment across distributed environments.

 Focus on Low-Code and Automation Platforms